FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 #### Dataset Deduplication

 One use of deduplication is to curate training datasets.
-This can be used to removed contradictorly labelled data or remove very common data from your corpus.
+This can be used to removed contradictory labels or common data from your corpus.
 In the context of pretraining LLMs, it has been shown to improve performance.

 However other papers debate this.